 (6) A person may not be appointed to the panel if the person has been involved in any proceedings relating to the matter the subject of the hearing by the panel.

+[Section 182 amended by No. 4 of 2018 s.
+66.]

 183. List of approved persons for appointment to panels

 (1) A National Board may appoint individuals to a list of persons approved to be appointed as members of panels.